sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 components.
 You cannot deploy successfully if you have access only to a namespace or a subset of namespaces.

+**Note:** If you are deploying SAS Viya Monitoring on OpenShift, you must follow the deployment process documented in [SAS Viya Monitoring on OpenShift](OpenShift.md).

 ### Components

 These components are deployed: